 The burial at Wādī Debayʿān is intriguing, not only because it represents a previously unrecorded prehistoric funerary practice in Qatar, but also because of the size of the individual.
-This is the burial of a female measuring 178-180 cm in stature, well above average height, even for a modern female.
-She also possessed an extremely powerful physique; the muscle attachments and the robusticity of the bones, notably her upper limb and extremities, indicate a very active lifestyle.
+This is the burial of a lady 178-180cm in stature, well above average height, even for a modern female.
+This lady had an extremely muscular, athletic physique; the muscle attachments and the robustness of the bones, such as her metacarpals and phalanges, indicate a very active lifestyle.
 While radiocarbon dating on the bone has been unsuccessful, future analysis of DNA and 87/86S, which is absorbed into the bone and tooth enamel by digenesis, may reveal more information about her origin.
-Successful analysis of stable carbon isotope ratios $13^{\text{C}}/12^{\text{C}}$ may also provide dietary information.
+Successful analysis of 13^C/12^C may also provide dietary information.
 Also standard medical X-Ray/MRI/CT scanning (Delaney et al. 2014) has the potential to provide important information on bone density, trauma and other pathologies.